Battle of Altun Kupri (2017): Aftermath

 The battle was the last one fought during the Battle of Kirkuk of the 2017 Iraqi-Kurdish conflict which resulted in Iraqi forces successfully regaining control of 40% of territory hitherto controlled by the Kurds.

 Little Zab Bridge

 The Peshmerga's attempt to destroy the bridge, spanning across the Little Zab, has left it damaged and unusable until it was repaired in 2020, when the Erbil and Baghdad governments eventually agreed to jointly build a steel bridge.

 In Kurdish propaganda

-Despite the Iraqi forces successfully capturing Altun Kupri and the overall Kirkuk campaign being a clear Iraqi victory, some Kurdish media continue to consider the battle a Kurdish victory, claiming that they ended the Iraqi forces' "proclaimed march toward Erbil", even though the then-Prime Minister Haider al-Abadi had explicitly ordered the Iraqi forces not to advance beyond the City.
+Despite the Iraqi forces successfully capturing Altun Kupri and therefore the entirety of Kirkuk governorate, and the overall Kirkuk campaign being a clear Iraqi victory, some Kurdish media continue to consider the battle a Kurdish victory, claiming that they ended the Iraqi forces' "proclaimed march toward Erbil", even though the then-Prime Minister Haider al-Abadi had explicitly ordered the Iraqi forces not to advance beyond the City.
 Some Kurdish media have even nicknamed it "The Epic Battle of Pirdê", calling it "another proud chapter in Kurdistan's liberation struggle".